Digital on-screen graphics by country: Morocco

+The SNRT and 2M And Al-Aoula Uses permanent on-screen DOGs for their TV channels.
+In contrast, other channels such as Medi 1 TV hide their DOGs during commercial breaks.

+Asia

 Brunei

 Radio Television Brunei introduced DOGs in 1994.
 Like TV channels from neighbouring Malaysia, all DOGs are removed during advertisement breaks.

 Cambodia

 Cambodian TV channels introduced DOGs in 1995.
 Like Thailand, all logos are full-color and displayed on the top-right corner of the screen.
 Some channels such as TV5 hide their logos during commercial breaks.
 Hang Meas HDTV Logo on the top-left corner of the screen, CTN (Cambodian Television Network), MyTV, Bayon TV, PNN, Logo on the top-right corner of the screen.

 China

 TV stations in mainland China always place their logo (usually semi-transparent and sometimes animated) in the top-left corner of the screen in full-color or grey-scale.
 Regardless of the content being broadcast (program or advertisements), some channels like Phoenix Television hide their logos during commercial breaks; although in some rare cases, the DOG may be placed elsewhere to avoid covering the score bug during the broadcast of a sporting event.

 China introduced logos in 1983 on the bottom-left corner of the screen, but they were used only during commercial breaks and clock idents.
 Later China Central Television (CCTV) introduced permanent DOGs for all programs in 1992, on the top-left corner of the screen.
 China also displays a clock on top-right corner of the screen for 1 minute between 59:30–00:30 & 29:30–30:30 time in transition between programs.